Temporal Interval Cliques and Independent Sets: Order-Preserving Temporal Interval Graphs

-In this section, we investigate the computational complexity of \TIS on so-called order preserving temporal unit interval graphs.
-The concept of order preservation was introduced by Fluschnik \emph{et al.}~\cite{Nie2020temporal}.
-In \cref{sec:OPPropeties}, we show that \TIS can be solved in polynomial time on order preserving temporal graphs, along the way we generalize the concept to temporal (non-unit) interval graphs.
-In \cref{sec:opvd}, we show how to solve \TIS on non-order preserving temporal interval graphs via a ``distance-to-triviality'' parameterization~\cite{GHN04}.
-To this end, we also give an algorithm to compute a minimum vertex deletion set to order preservation.
+In this section, we investigate the computational complexity of \TC and \TIS on so-called order-preserving temporal interval graphs~\cite{Nie2020temporal}.
+In \cref{sec:OPPropeties}, we show that both problems can be solved in linear-time on order-preserving temporal graphs.
+In \cref{sec:opvd}, we show how to solve our problems on non-order-preserving temporal interval graphs via a ``distance-to-triviality'' parameterization~\cite{GHN04}.
+To this end, we also give an \FPT\ algorithm to compute a minimum vertex deletion set to order preservation with the set size as a parameter.
 Finally in \cref{sec:opvdhardness}, we show that computing a minimum vertex deletion set to order preservation is \NP-hard.